pdobb/object_inspector/README.md

 ## Usage

-Given, an object of any type, call ObjectInspector::Inspect#to_s:
+Given, an object of any type, call ObjectInspector::Inspect#to_s.

 ```ruby
 class MyObject